MW 14.9x10 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Moreover, although neodymium is part of the strongest magnets, they are prone to corrosion in humid environments.
-For this reason, they are coated with a thin layer of silver to protect them from corrosion.
-It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires special caution during their handling.
+Moreover, even though neodymium is part of the strongest magnets, they are prone to corrosion in humid environments.
+Therefore, they are coated with a thin layer of silver to increase their durability.
+It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires care during their handling.
 For this reason, any mechanical processing should be done before they are magnetized.

 In terms of properties in different environments, neodymium magnets are sensitive to corrosion, especially in humid conditions.
-Therefore, they are often coated with thin coatings, such as gold, to preserve them from external factors and prolong their durability.
-High temperatures exceeding 130°C can cause a deterioration of their magnetic strength, although there are particular types of neodymium magnets that can withstand temperatures up to 230°C.
+Therefore, they are often coated with thin coatings, such as nickel, to shield them from environmental factors and extend their lifespan.
+Temperatures exceeding 130°C can cause a loss of their magnetic properties, although there are particular types of neodymium magnets that can withstand temperatures up to 230°C.

 As for potential dangers, it is important to avoid using neodymium magnets in acidic conditions, basic conditions, organic or solvent environments, unless they are insulated.
-Additionally, their use is not recommended in water, oil, or in an atmosphere containing hydrogen, as they may lose their magnetic strength.
+Additionally, their use is not recommended in water, oil, or in an environment containing hydrogen, as they may forfeit their magnetic properties.

 Product suggestions